 There are several dentures types to pick from when choosing the best type of dentures for your dental needs and lifestyle preferences.
 Comprehensive Dental Care offers complete dentures, partial dentures, same-day dentures, and overdentures.
 The specific type of dentures you receive will depend on several factors, including your oral health needs, the number of teeth removed or requiring removal, and your preferences.
 Contact our Gainesville dental clinic for more information and to schedule an appointment.

-Full dentures, or conventional dentures, consist of a full set of custom-crafted teeth that replaces all-natural teeth in the mouth.
+Full dentures, or conventional dentures, consist of a full set of custom-crafted teeth that replace all-natural teeth in the mouth.
 Full dentures are removable and are typically created for patients who have had their natural teeth removed, following the full healing cycle of the gums.
 Once placed, full dentures are adjusted as the oral tissues and jaw bone heal and accommodate the new appliance.
 As soon as the gum tissues are healed, the dentures will be realigned to provide the patient with a perfect fit.

 Partial dentures, or half dentures, are the ideal choice for individuals who only lack sections of natural teeth within the mouth’s top and/or bottom.
 Similar to dental bridges, partial dentures fill large gaps created by several missing teeth.
 Similar to full dentures, partial dentures are removable and are commonly referred to as removable partial dentures.
 These appliances can be made from a metal framework or another material.

 Immediate dentures, also called same-day dentures, are placed immediately following the teeth removal procedure.
 This allows patients to leave the office with a set of teeth and avoid waiting until their gum tissues heal following teeth removal to receive replacement teeth.
 However, patients with immediate dentures must be adjusted several times in the first few months of use because they are placed immediately following teeth removal.